GeoZero: Incentivizing Reasoning from Scratch on Geospatial Scenes: Can General MLLMs Perform Geospatial Reasoning?

 To measure whether the model performs explicit reasoning, we adopt a simple yet permissive criterion: a sample is considered as “reasoned” if there exist any texts appearing before the ``\textit{\textless answer\textgreater}'' tag in the model’s output.
 Based on this rule, we calculate the proportion of samples exhibiting reasoning behavior (referred to as the "thinking activation rate"), and summarize the results in Table~\ref{tab:ucm_rsvg_think_or_not}.

-The results indicate that applying system prompts improves the accuracy on both datasets (75.71\% $\rightarrow$ 77.14\%, 5.95\% $\rightarrow$ 6.03\%).
+The results indicate that directly applying system prompts cannot improve the accuracy of general MLLM on both datasets (75.71\% $\rightarrow$ 77.14\%, 26.41\% $\rightarrow$ 24.04\%).
 On UCM, the model performs explicit reasoning on 53.10\% of the samples, achieving an accuracy of 80.72\% on these samples, which is higher than the overall accuracy of 77.14\%.
 This suggests that general-purpose MLLMs are capable of performing reasoning in certain geospatial contexts, and such reasoning indeed enhances performance.

 However, on the more challenging RSVG dataset, even with reasoning prompts, the model almost never engages in explicit reasoning, directly outputting answers without any preceding reasoning process.
 Among the 1,227 test samples, only one contained non-empty reasoning content before the ``\textit{\textless answer\textgreater}'' tag.
 This observation highlights that \textbf{\textit{the geospatial reasoning capability of general MLLMs remains extremely limited.}}